FixedEffects/InteractiveFixedEffectModels.jl/README.md

 		```julia
 		fit(PanelFactorModel(:pState, :pYear, 2), :Sales)
 		```
+		The factor model is fits iteratively for each dimension.
 	- When the second argument is a formula, `fit` fits a linear model with interactive fixed effects (Bai (2009))